milicmil/KCNI_summer_school_day1/Tractor_tut_full.md

         -o ADMIX_COHORT/ASW.deconvoluted \
         --chromosome=22
 ```
+The above command takes around 5 minutes using debug node.
 ---
 Now you have your local ancestry calls and are ready for Tractor!
 In the next step we extract risk allele information from our data.